Nevada-Bioinformatics-Center/NIGMS-UNR-2024_CloudModule/README.md

 ## **Data**

- Gut microbiome data from the **WOLFPACK Study** (Wide Open Local Fecal sample collection comparing Pharmaceutical intake, ACtivity, and dietary intaKe) will be analyzed in this learning module.
-This study is part of the University of Nevada, Reno study, which is designed to explore how diet, health, and many lifestyle aspects impact the gut microbiome of adults living in Northern Nevada.
+ Gut microbiome data from the **WOLFPACK Study** (Wide Open Local Fecal sample collection comparing Pharmaceutical intake, ACtivity, and dietary intaKe) will be analyzed in this module.
+This is a University of Nevada, Reno study, designed to explore how diet, health, and lifestyle impact the gut microbiome of adults living in Northern Nevada.

 ## **Funding**